-- 1. Becoming familiar with the Return of Title IV Funds (R2T4) policy and how withdrawing from all courses affects eligibility for Title IV aid; - 2.
-Resolving any outstanding balance owed to the University resulting from a required return of unearned Title IV aid; - 3.
-Resolving any repayment to the U.S. Department of Education as a result of an overpayment of Title IV grant funds.
+- Becoming familiar with the Return of Title IV Funds (R2T4) policy and how withdrawing from all courses affects eligibility for Title IV aid; - Resolving any outstanding balance owed to the University resulting from a required return of unearned Title IV aid; - Resolving any repayment to the U.S. Department of Education as a result of an overpayment of Title IV grant funds.

+Chapter Twenty

-Chapter Twenty Satisfactory Academic Progress
+Satisfactory Academic Progress

-Regulatory Citation 668.16 (e)
+Regulatory Citation 668.16 I